 - A centralized hub for performance tracking

 - Limited range of integration

 Thundra is one of the most popular AWS X-Ray alternatives.
-It supports diagram reading, debugging, and end-to-end serverless architecture observability.
+The best part of Thundra is that it provides an on-prem Live AWS Lambda debugger for free!
+It supports automated distributed tracing, code level time travel debugging, and end-to-end serverless architecture observability.
 Another advantage of the tool is that it separates execution data from the Lambda function.
-Python and Node.js developers, however, should keep in mind that Thundra is primarily Java-focused and consider alternatives instead.

 - Detailed distributed system monitoring

 - Easy to set up

 - A high degree of the learning curve

 AWS X-ray is a leading debugging tool compatible with the AWS infrastructure.
 The platform helps development teams handle the production of serverless applications and is specifically useful for microservice application production.
 The main features of the tool include EC2 and AWS integration along with Elastic Beanstalk.

 - Robust feature set